Amazing MS PowerPoint Presentation

 - Opening slide – This should be a high-impact Title slide with minimal distractions.

-- Intro – Use this to introduce yourself to the audience as you share why you are the expert, some fun stats about yourself, and your contact details.
+- Intro – Use this to introduce yourself to the audience as you share why you are the expert, some fun stats, and your contact details.

-- Section headers – Introduce them, so the audience gets a breather between sub-topics.
-These are also good placeholders for jokes, audio/video clips, gimmicky animations, and the lot so insert them after such planned.
+- Section headers – Introduce them so the audience gets a breather between sub-topics.
+These are also suitable placeholders for jokes, audio/video clips, gimmicky animations, and the lot, so insert them after such planning.

 - Graphics – Introduce a slide or two between data points that contain PowerPoint presentation pictures, charts, tables, video clips, etc., to break the monotony.
 These work best with one high-impact statement.

 - Questions – Most presentations encourage this.
-Depending on your situation, set a slide (and time) to address audience questions.
+Set a slide (and time) to address audience questions depending on your situation.
 This also improves audience participation.

-- Next steps – Always leave the audience with something more: perhaps suggestions for further reading, a URL that gives further information, the download link for the PowerPoint presentation file, etc.
+- Next steps – Always leave the audience with something more: perhaps suggestions for further reading, a URL that gives additional information, the download link for the PowerPoint presentation file, etc.

 -